IATA is causing “severe financial strain” for start-up and SME forwarders that could propel them out of business.

 “CASS is not facing any legal challenges on financial security requirements.

-However, several forwarders said they had been advised to talk to lawyers regarding the new rules.
-One said: “This a ‘hot potato’ that mobile bongdaso can’t see.”
+However, several forwarders said they had been advised to talk to lawyers regarding mobile bongdaso new rules.
+One said: “This a ‘hot potato’ that IATA can’t see.”

 Mr Spyrou added: “SME cargo agents that have invested in airfreight products over mobile bongdaso last five years are dealing with some significant challenges in mobile bongdaso industry … It’s concerning to see how this could create an imbalance in competition among cargo agents.